ExpressGradient/shorty/README.md

 * Vertical Scaling by adding more RAM and CPU.
 * Sharding on the Shortcuts table with (user_id and shortLink) as the sharding key.
 * Command Query Responsibility Segregation (only useful if read inconsistency is allowed).
 Replicating the database to separate servers for Read and Write.
 * Global Distribution.
-Including a location column in the Users table and including it while.
+Adding a location column in the users table and including it while replicating the database globally.

 ## What are the internal fields?
 Every table includes a createdAt field defaulting to the current time while inserting the record.